-◆Policies and procedures in the appointment of directors and corporate auditors (kansayaku), and explanations of nominations (Principles 3-1-4 and 3-1-5)
+◆Policies and procedures in the appointment of directors and corporate auditors, and explanations of nominations (Principles 3-1-4 and 3-1-5)

 In the nomination of director and corporate auditor candidates, candidates are selected from an extensive pool inside and outside the Company, and the Board of Directors decides upon candidate with excellent personalities and knowledge in addition to a high level of management skills.

-In particular, independent outside directors are nominated based on their ability to fulfill their roles and responsibilities from an expert and objective perspective, such as having abundant experience and knowledge in their respective fields, and providing advice and supervision of the medium- to long-term enhancement of corporate value.
-Moreover, independent outside corporate auditors (kansayaku) are nominated based on their ability to increase transparency of the Board of Directors and enhance corporate value by monitoring overall management with abundant experience and knowledge in their respective fields.
+In particular, independent outside directors are nominated based on their ability to fulfill their roles and responsibilities from an expert and objective perspective, such as having abundant experience and knowledge in their respective fields, and providing advice and supervision from the perspective of medium- to long-term enhancement of corporate value.
+Moreover, independent outside corporate auditors are nominated based on their ability to increase transparency of the Board of Directors and enhance corporate value by appropriately monitoring the state of compliance with laws, regulations and the Articles of Incorporation regarding management decisions and execution of operations by directors with abundant experience and knowledge in their respective fields.